yesodweb/yesodweb.com-content/blog/2013/09/lens-based-classy-prelude.md

 learning curve.
 Perhaps by building `classy-prelude` on top of `lens` in this manner, we can get an easy-to-learn library which gradually exposes users to powerful and well-designed abstractions.
-This would also allow the community to focus around making instances for one set of typeclasses, and then users could essentially layer whatever high-level interface on top of it that they want.
+This would also allow the community to focus on making instances for one set of typeclasses, and then users could essentially layer whatever high-level interface on top of it that they want.

 I haven't looked into the other typeclasses in `classy-prelude` yet, but I have